*This post may contain affiliate links. Read more »

 Another alternative is to use gluten-free grains, such as quinoa, millet, or buckwheat, which can be cooked separately and added to the soup.
 These gluten-free alternatives are a great way to enjoy the delicious flavors and comforting warmth of Moroccan Harira, without worrying about any gluten-related issues.

-📖 How to make a flawless bowl of harira:
+📖 How to make Moroccan tomato soup:

 You wanna see how this yummy thing gets made?
 I will walk you through the whole process.
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.